Early indications suggest we're in the middle of the biggest gap year ever.

 "I've been able to grow and become financially independent, which is an opportunity that will serve me well and one that I wouldn't have fully been able to accomplish without my gap year.
 I think that the most rewarding part of this gap year has definitely been the amount that I was able to learn about myself, my desires, and who I want to become as a person.
 I have had more time with myself than I ever thought I would, and this time of reflection has allowed me to clear my head and ground myself before heading off to college."

-He joined Gapyearly's marketing team to help other "gappers" plan their years; interned remotely for a Colombian company; tutored a U.S. student in Spanish.
-Soon, he'll participate in Global Citizen Year Academy, a gap year program that helps provide leadership skills.
+After spending the holidays at home, he flew to Bogotá, Colombia (which allows airline travel following a negative COVID-19 test), to work on a farm.
+Later, he joined Gapyearly's marketing team to help other "gappers" plan their years; interned remotely for a Colombian company; tutored a U.S. student in Spanish; and will soon be participating in Global Citizen Year Academy, an intensive leadership program that prepares incoming college students.

 Taking a Gap Year